agraef/pd-lua/tutorial/pd-lua-intro.md

 Here are the array/table functions provided by Pd-Lua.
 Note that like in Pd arrays, indices are zero-based and thus range from `0` to `tab:length()-1`.

-- `pd.Table:new():sync(name)`: creates the Lua representation of a Pd array and associates it with the Pd array named `name`.
+- `pd.Table:new():sync(name)`, short form: `pd.table(name)`: creates the Lua representation of a Pd array and associates it with the Pd array named `name`.
 The result is `nil` if an array or table of that name doesn't exist.
 You usually assign that value to a local variable (named `tab` below) to refer to it later.

 - `tab:length()`: returns the length of `tab` (i.e., the number of samples in it)